+Notes:

+ACCT 201 is a prerequisite for FIN 301.

+COMM 240 is a prerequisite for COMM 248 and fulfills the Social and Behavioral Sciences category of General Education.

+ECON 214 is a prerequisite for ECON 421 and ECON 422.

+ECON 215 is a prerequisite for ECON 421, ECON 422, and FIN 434.

+FIN 301 is a prerequisite for ECON 421, ECON 422, and FIN 434.

+MATH 177 is a prerequisite for ECON 421, ECON 422, and FIN 301, and fulfills the Mathematics category of General Education.

+MATH 248 is a prerequisite for FIN 434 and fulfills the Advanced Quantitative/Scientific Reasoning category of General Education.

+MGT 201 is a prerequisite for MGT 345.

+MKT 201 is a prerequisite for MKT 329.

+POL 203 fulfills the Social and Behavioral Sciences category of General Education.

+Courses taken to meet the requirements of other business majors or minors (in Accounting, Computer Information Systems, Economics, Finance, Health Care Administration, Management, and Marketing) cannot be used to simultaneously fulfill the requirements of the international business minor (termed double counting).
+Total Credit Hours: 24-38

+Note: Can be completed within 20-26 credits with cognates that double count as AQSR, Mathematics, and Social and Behavioral Science categories of General Education.

 Management B.S.

 Learning Goals (p.
 361) Writing in the Discipline (General, Human Resources, International, Operations) (p.
 392) Writing in the Discipline (Business) (p.
 394) Department of Management and Marketing Department Chair: Constance Milbourn Management Program Faculty: Professors Jacques, Mello; Associate Professors Casey, DeSimone, Farinella, Sahba, Urda, Wu; Assistant Professor DiManna Students must consult with their assigned advisor before they will be able to register for courses.
 A graded writing assignment is required in every course.
 Note: MGT 491 Independent Study I and MGT 492 Independent Study II are available for those seeking departmental honors, with consent of instructor, department chair and dean.